-We are more than just the ziplines and tend to forget to even talk about them.
-But I guess given that we have many great ziplines in Rotorua and I have managed two premier zipline businesses around the world, I should take some time to write about the best ziplines I have ridden.
+At Rotorua Canopy Tours we are more than just the ziplines and sometimes we tend to forget to even talk about them.
+Canopy Tours is not the only zipline around, there are lots of great ziplines right here in Rotorua and around the world.
+In fact, of the best ziplines in the world I have managed two of them!
+So, I thought I should take some time to write about the best ziplines in the world that I have experienced.

-I managed SuperFly Ziplines in Whistler, Canada about 2014.
-This was a product I was very fond of and we took the zipline product from an average experience to the premier zipline in North America.
-It started as a 4 line tour that had shorter lines up to 400 metres long.
-But through the vision of the founder Joey Houssian, this zipline tour went massive by adding 2 more lines that spread from one mountain range to another, spanning 1.2km and 1.4 km in length each.
-The ride is now wild with the average time zipping being 80 seconds on each line and the riders get speeds up to 100km per hour.
-My favourite zipline on this is the 3rd line named Godzilla.
+This is the premier zipline experience in North America.
+It started as a 4 line tour with ziplines up to 400 metres long.
+But, through the vision of the founder Joey Houssian, this zipline became huge when two more lines were added.
+These ziplines spread from one mountain range to another, spanning 1.2km and 1.4 km in length each.
+This ride is now wild, with the average time zipping being over a minute and speeds up to 100km per hour.

-On the Ultimate Canopy Tour, the best zipline has to be the Zip 3, the experience line.
-It’s when you come out of the forest and onto the volcanic rocky walkway.
+On the Ultimate Canopy Tour, my favourite zipline is the third line.
+It’s when you come out of the forest and the ground drops away, you fly out into the open valley and onto a volcanic cliff walkway, build 50 metres off the valley floor.
 The Canopy Tours team have a feature on this line that controls your speed the whole way down, turning this into an experience line.
-It’s here you can slow down to truly appreciate the scenery as you launch out of the forest into NZ’s only cliff walk.
+It’s here you can slow down to truly appreciate the scenery in this increadible native New Zealand forest.

-There’s a rundown of the best ziplines on some of the courses I have zipped on in NZ and Canada.
-Every course is unique and has made the most of the environment in which it is set.
-For me it’s the thinking about what type of visitor experience each particular line will deliver, that sets a zipline experience apart from another.
-I hope you enjoyed the overview and please feel free to reach out with any thoughts or feedback on the best ziplines.
+So, there it is.
+My rundown of the the best ziplines in the world.
+Every course is unique and has made the most of the environments and showcases them well.
+I hope you enjoyed my top picks, and please feel free to reach out with any thoughts or feedback on the best ziplines in the world.